mattcingram/rep1_julia/README.md

 # rep1_julia

 This repository contains replication files for Replication 1 using the Julia language with no additional packages beyond default.
+Packages are listed and loaded in script during session.
-That is, the Project.toml file is empty.
-See separate repository, 'rep1_julia_project' for repository with specified Project.toml.
-Either way, additional packages can be load and doing so automatically updates Project.toml and Manifest.toml for reproducibility purposes.
-Any loaded packages are listed in script, but Manifest is useful because it specifies versions of each package.
+That is, the Project.toml file is empty (see separate repository, 'rep1_julia_project' for repository with specified Project.toml).
+Either way, additional packages can be loaded 'on fly' during session, and doing so automatically updates Project.toml and generates Manifest.toml for reproducibility purposes.
+Manifest is useful later because it specifies version of each package loaded into session.
 A new repository with these Project.toml and Manifest.toml files with reproduce exactly the same environment used here.

 The files can be downloaded as one compressed folder using the drop-down menu in the green "Code" button above.